 Then came 1985 and an event called CRISIS ON INFINITE EARTHS, and everything started to change.
 Written by Marv Wolfman and drawn by George Perez, this was a Crisis unlike any that had come before it, one that was going to shift the course of DC history forever and always.
-Originally designed to be a twelve-issue series that would streamline all of DC continuity in a way that would tie the disparate threads of the Golden, Silver and Bronze Ages together in neat little bows, Crisis on Infinite Earths wound up laying the groundwork for virtually every major event in the DC Universe, from its direct spiritual sequel INFINITE CRISIS to this years' Source Wall-shattering DARK NIGHTS: METAL.
+Originally designed to be a twelve-issue series that would streamline all of DC continuity in a way that would tie the disparate threads of the Golden, Silver and Bronze Ages together in neat little bows, Crisis on Infinite Earths wound up laying the groundwork for virtually every major event in the DC Universe, from its direct spiritual sequel INFINITE CRISIS to the Source Wall-shattering DARK NIGHTS: METAL.
 (One of the rare Crisis-like events that doesn’t use the naming convention.)

 Put simply, Crisis on Infinite Earths is a huge deal.
 So, when we recently got a chance to sit down with Wolfman and Perez, we used the opportunity to take a look back at one of their most epic collaborations…and to get the inside story of just how you rewrite the rulebook for an entire universe of superheroes in just twelve issues.